redewiedergabe/corpus/resources/docs/main_release_statistics.md

 # Main release statistics - WORK IN PROGRESS

-The following statistics are for the beta release version of the "Redewiedergabe" corpus.
+The following statistics are for the main release of the "Redewiedergabe" corpus.
 Tokenization was performed with [CAB](https://kaskade.dwds.de/demo/cab/file) available via [Deutsches Textarchiv](http://www.deutschestextarchiv.de) (see also [Column-based text format](https://github.com/redewiedergabe/corpus/wiki/Column-based-text-format)).

 # Samples and tokens

-In total, the corpus contains 619 samples and 360,974 tokens.
+In total, the corpus contains 839 samples and 489,608 tokens.

 | Decade | fictional (samples) | fictional (tokens) | non-fictional (samples) | non-fictional (tokens) | all samples | all tokens |
 |--------|---------------------|--------------------|---------------------------|--------------------------|----------------|---------------|